-Enzyme-directed evolution for the engineering of efficient AHL lactonase for blocking QS signaling and inhibiting milk spoilage.
-In recent work, we validated the potential of QQ enzymes in controlling dairy spoilage.
-Using a homology pattern search in assembled metagenomics data from the marine environment, we could identify new putative QQ lactonases from the phosphotriesterase (PTE)-like lactonase (PLL) family39.
-Moreover, we showed this marine-originated lactonase-related protein (moLRP) enzyme efficiently inhibits both biofilm formation and sedimentation in milk39.
+Enzyme-directed evolution for the engineering of efficient AHL lactonase to block QS signaling and inhibit milk spoilage.
+In recent work, we validated the potential of QQ enzymes to control dairy spoilage.
+Using a homology pattern search in assembled metagenomics data from the marine environment, we identified new putative QQ lactonases from the phosphotriesterase (PTE)-like lactonase (PLL) family39.
+Moreover, we showed that this marine-origin lactonase-related protein (moLRP) enzyme efficiently inhibits both biofilm formation and sedimentation in milk39.
 Thus, the application of an optimized AHL lactonase could be useful for the inhibition of milk spoilage.
-However, the use of enzymes for such applications can be hampered by the enzyme's stability and durability, particularly in the milk environment.
+However, the use of enzymes for such applications can be hampered by the stability and durability of the enzyme, particularly in the milk environment.
 Directed enzyme evolution (DEE) is used to modify and enhance specific enzyme properties40–43.
-This method has been successfully used to alter various enzyme properties, such as catalytic activity, enzyme stability, substrate specificity, and many other characteristics.
+This method has been successfully used to alter various enzyme properties, such as catalytic activity, enzyme stability, substrate specificity and many other characteristics.
 Likewise, this method can also be used to develop catalysts for non-natural chemical transformations 44–47.
 DEE is based on the evolutionary principle of successive genetic variation and selection rounds.
 The process begins by creating genetic variation in the gene of interest, resulting in a DNA library.
 In the next step, the DNA library is cloned to an expression vector and expressed in a host microorganism.
 Finally, selection or screening is applied to detect and isolate variants displaying the enhanced desired properties.
 The improved variants then become the templates for the next round of mutagenesis and screening.
 Herein, we aim to use DEE, a well-established method in our labs48–50, to engineer new variants of the lactonase enzyme with an improved activity profile for application in milk products.
 The enzyme will efficiently degrade small molecule AHLs and thus interfere with P. fluorescens proliferation and reduce the levels of AprX.
 Together with direct inhibition of residual AprX activity, our approach will lead to efficient inhibition of milk spoilage and beyond.
-Scheme 1 illustrates the experimental design involving the iterative optimization of AHL-lactonase aiming to hydrolyze the small molecule AHLs and down-regulate AprX expression levels, together with peptides directly inhibiting AprX activity.
+Scheme 1 illustrates the experimental design involving the iterative optimization of AHL-lactonase aiming to hydrolyze the small molecule AHLs and downregulate AprX expression levels, together with peptides directly inhibiting AprX activity.
 Selected modulators, a combination of enzymes and peptides, will be tested in milk.

 Scheme 1.
 Illustration of the experimental design.
-Iterative optimization of AHL-lactonase aiming to down-regulate AprX levels and peptides directly inhibiting AprX activity.
+Iterative optimization of AHL-lactonase aiming to downregulate AprX levels and peptides directly inhibiting AprX activity.
 These will be evaluated biochemically along with safety tests, and the best combinations of enzymes with peptides will be analyzed for their ability to inhibit milk spoilage.

 3. Research objectives and specific aims